awesto/django-shop/docs/reference/serializers.rst

 ~~~~~~~~~~~~~~~~~~

 The urlpattern matching the regular expression ``^$`` routes onto the catalog list view class
-:class:`shop.views.catalog.ProductListView` passing in a special serializer class,
+:class:`shop.views.catalog.ProductListView` passing in a special serializer class, for example
 :class:`myshop.serializers.ProductSummarySerializer`.
 This has been customized to represent our
 product models in our catalog templates.
 Since the serialized data now is available as a Python
-dictionary or as a Plain Old Javascript Object, these templates then can be rendered by the Django
+dictionary or as a plain Javascript object, these templates then can be rendered by the Django
 template engine, as well as by the client using for instance AngularJS.

 This View class, which inherits from :class:`rest_framework.generics.ListAPIView` accepts a list of